-February 6th marks a special day for Aotearoa as the nation stops to commemorate the signing of the Treaty of Waitangi and it is also a time for Māori to reflect on their relationship with the Crown.
+February 6th marks a special day for Aotearoa as the nation stops to commemorate the signing of the Treaty of Waitangi and it is also a time for Māori to reflect on our relationship with the crown.

-In 2014, the Waitangi Tribunal completed their Stage One report which declared the chiefs of Ngāpuhi did not cede sovereignty when they signed the Treaty of Waitangi.
+In 2014 the Waitangi Tribunal completed their stage one report which declared the chiefs of Ngāpuhi did not cede their sovereignty when they signed the Treaty of Waitangi.

 Te Hiku Media took this to the public and asks, given Ngāpuhi did not cede sovereignty, why are we settling?